 Should I take it personally when other people stare or ask questions about my facial difference?

 It’s easy to think that when other people are staring at you they are negatively judging your appearance, but most of the time people are not judging you as a person – they are simply being curious.
 Others may ask questions out of care and concern and are not trying to be rude.
 Someone who sees you for the first time knows only one thing about you: what you look like.
 Your personality is not based on looks, so you shouldn’t take a stranger’s questions or stares personally, because they don’t know anything else about you.
-When someone stares or asks questions, see it as a chance to increase their awareness about your facial difference.
+When someone stares or asks questions, you may decide to see it as a chance to increase their awareness about your facial difference or about other differences in appearance.
 Most people have little knowledge about facial differences and haven’t met anyone who has them.
 You don’t have to respond to stares or questions, but if you do choose to respond you can clear up any misunderstandings they may have about you so that they don’t assume anything that isn’t true.

 What are some positive or helpful ways to respond when people stare, comment, or ask questions?

 It can be very frustrating when other people comment or stare, but if you know what to say and feel confident about yourself, the curiosity of others won’t feel so uncomfortable.
 You can try something called P.Y.A, which stands for “Prepare Your Answer.”
 First, think about some of the possible questions you might be asked.
 Next, write a few short answers about what your facial difference is and maybe why you have it.
 You might realize that you don’t know a lot about your condition, so look through some books, check out reliable websites, and talk with your health care provider to learn as much as you can.
 You might also choose to take the opportunity to tell someone how their stares or questions make you feel, in the hopes that they may respond differently the next time they see someone who doesn’t look like they expect them to.

 Here are some tips to remember when thinking about what to say: